 Isaac Newton’s First Law of Motion applies well here: “Everything continues in a state of rest unless it is compelled to change by forces impressed upon it.”

 My church body is feeling this law in very uncomfortable ways right now.
 The world around the church is changing at a rapid pace, and it is pressing hard on the church.
-Those forces have the church on edge and trying to decide what direction to go next.
+Those forces have the body of Christ on edge and trying to decide what direction to go next.
 When a transition is forced upon you there are two natural reactions:

 1) hunker down in the bunker and wait for the threat to go away or get tired of fighting.

 2) adapt and come up with a big, bold new approach to address the changes that the organization needs to take.

 The church needs to find a better way to do things to better connect with the society around them that has no intention of just going away.
 Over the next few weeks, I will share my observations about what the church can do to adapt.
 The message remains the same, but the approach and delivery system for that word can and does need to adjust.